qgerman2/archlinux-ps4-notes/README.md

 ```
 exit

-copy the kernel bzImage and initramfz image onto the first partition
+copy the kernel bzImage and initramfs image onto the first partition

+bootargs.txt fixes xorg video output for 5+ kernels.

+vram.txt defines how much vram gb to assign out of the consoles 8 gb, the rest will be regular ram.

 from here you should be good to go on your ps4, take the usb/ssd onto the console and launch the mira and linux payloads

+** the linux payload doesnt seem to work with the latest psfree + exfathax jailbreaking methods as time of writing, stick to regular webkit exploits like xhost pro **

 use iwd to connect to a wifi network

+``
+iwctl
+station wlan0 show
+station wlan0 scan networks
+station wlan0 get-networks
+station wlan0 connect "network name"
+``

 install plasma-desktop
 install the video drivers https://github.com/Ps3itaTeam/ps4linux-video-drivers